 Additional Knowledge, Skills and Abilities Considered Highly Desirable:

-Demonstrated ability to communicate effectively verbally and in writing, including developing spreadsheets or other documents to clearly convey information.
+Demonstrated ability to communicate effectively verbally and in writing, including explaining technical information to non-technical audiences

 Frequently sitting, perform desk-based computer tasks, lift/carry/push/pull objects that weigh up to 10 pounds.

 Occasionally stand/walk, twist/bend/stoop/squat, grasp lightly/fine manipulation, use a telephone, lift/carry/push/pull objects that weigh up to 11-20 pounds.

 Rarely kneel/crawl, climb (ladders, scaffolds, or other), reach/work above shoulders, grasp forcefully, writing by hand, sort/file paperwork or parts, lift/carry/push/pull objects that weigh >40 pounds.

 * - Consistent with its obligations under the law, the University will provide reasonable accommodation to any employee with a disability who requires accommodation to perform the essential functions of his or her job.

 Requires 24-hour response availability seven days per week for emergency situations.

 May be exposed to noise > 80dB TWA.

 May working at heights 4 - 10 ft.